KevLehman/abcdev/src/pages/articles/how-to-make-a-js-ext.md

 As you may notice, we are including a `script` called `action.js`, but we haven't done it yet!
 So let's create it!
 Create a file called `action.js`.
 This part will be the main point of interaction between our extension and the Tab's DOM.

-At the first line, we'll call `document.addEventListener('DOMContentLoaded...` to make sure our script only runs when everything's ready (to avoid some `undefined`s there, ugh).
+At the first line, we'll wrap our code in `document.addEventListener('DOMContentLoaded...` to make sure our script only runs when everything's ready (to avoid some `undefined`s there, ugh).
 Let's see the first half of the file's content:

 ![action.js's file contents (1)](https://dev-to-uploads.s3.amazonaws.com/i/8uz3t65rtp9z1zajgyl3.png)